The Advantages of All Process Servers

 Women in the Process Serving Industry

 The professional process service industry is a small industry — so small, in fact, that the United States Bureau of Labor & Statistics and O*Net do not keep statistics on process servers; instead, civil process servers are grouped in with sheriffs and sheriff deputies on the BLS.
-While it is true that some sheriffs may serve papers, they typically are not assigned to a unit that solely handles service of process, which obviously make it an inaccurate comparison.
+While it is true that some sheriffs may serve papers, they typically are not assigned to a unit that solely handles service of process, which obviously makes it an inaccurate comparison.
 No further data was available with regard to the breakdown of men and women in the process serving industry.

 Despite being a niche profession, the professional process service industry appears to be largely unaffected by gender segregation.
 An article posted on BLS.gov highlights one process server, Rebecca, and her experiences as a process server.
 Although it seems that there are no public statistics kept on gender equality in the civil process service industry, women are serving process alongside their male counterparts, and men and women are serving alongside each other on the boards of professional process server associations.